 #5 Install Window Insulation Film

 Window film adds a layer of cold-blocking plastic that reduces heat loss by around 10%.
-It comes in sheets you cut to size, tape to the window glass, and then heat with a blow dryer to fit snugly and smoothly.
+It comes in sheets you cut to size, tape to the window glass, and heat with a blow dryer to fit snugly and smoothly.
 It won't block natural light, so you can have your sunshine and your insulated window, too.
 You can also use this on sliding glass doors.

 Make sure to clean your windows first, or the adhesive on the film may not stick.